ionic-team/ionic-framework/.github/PROCESS.md

 ### Release Branches

-Once `master` has acquired enough features for a release (or a predetermined release date is approaching), you fork a release branch off of `master`.
+Once `master` has acquired enough features for a release (or a predetermined release date is approaching), fork a release branch off of `master`.
 Creating this branch starts the next release cycle, so no new features can be added after this point - only bug fixes, documentation generation, and other release-oriented tasks should go in this branch.

 Once the release is ready to ship, it will get merged into `stable` and `master`, then the release branch will be deleted.
 It’s important to merge back into `master` because critical updates may have been added to the release branch and they need to be accessible to new features.
 This should be done in a pull request after review.